Name: Analytical Chemistry

 Sustainable Development Goals

-The practical laboratory component of the course is evaluated on a continuous basis, based on attendance and performance observed during the execution of the work, the preparation of reports and the ability to respond to oral and / or written questions about the work performed.
+The practical laboratory component of the course is evaluated on a continuous basis, based on the laboratory performance of the students in the laboratory, the preparation of reports and the ability to respond to oral and / or written questions about the work executed.

 The theoretical and theoretical-practical components are evaluated individually in two optional modes: continuous assessment (two tests) or the final exam.
-The final grade will be calculated, given the following weights: 30% for the practical laboratory component and 70% of the grade obtained in the theoretical and theoretical-practical components.
+The final grade will be calculated as follows: 30% for the practical laboratory component and 70% of the grade obtained in the theoretical and theoretical-practical components.